Matiasus/ST7789/README.md

 ```

 ## Hardware connection MICROCONTROLLER -> LCD
 Library was tested with **_ST7789 1.69″ TFT Display_** and **Arduino UNO R3**.
-Arduino have not installed bootloader, it was raw Atmega328P microcontroller.
+The Arduino was without a bootloader installed, it was only raw Atmega328P microcontroller.
 Communication was done through SPI port interface of Arduino UNO R3.
 This hardware configuration was chosen for simplicity.
 | PORT LCD | PORT ATMEGA328P | ARDUINO UNO R3 | Description |
 | :--- | :--- |  :--- | :--- |
 | UCC | +5V | +5V | Supply Voltage +5V |